4 Tips to Get Aging Adults to Stop Driving

 2. Come up with alternative transportation options

 Whether they can drive themselves or not, your older adult will still have places to go and errands to run.
-Plus, staying connected with friends and active in the community are essential for preventing the negative effects of social isolation.
+Plus, staying connected with friends and being active in the community are essential for preventing the negative effects of social isolation.

 Reduce resistance to giving up driving by creating a list of realistic transportation options.
 Seeing these alternatives on paper will reassure your senior that they’ll still be able to get out and do things.